Worship with Us!

 Blessing of the Animals

+We have a place at the table for everyone no matter how big, small, furry or scaly!
 In observation of St. Francis of Assisi, patron saint of animals and ecology, we celebrate Blessing of the Animals one Sunday in October.
 Pets are invited to church to be blessed before the service and process into worship.
 Well behaved pets can hang out in the sanctuary during worship, or play on the grass during the service.
 Pets are family, and it's important to have a day to show our love for them, too!